dominant-strategies/Quai-Macro-Model/Spec/obsidian/Boundary Actions/Mine Block Boundary Action.md

 ## Description

-Boundary action which determines the the aggregate hashpower as well as the blocks that need to be mined and their difficulties.
+Boundary action which determines the the aggregate hashpower as well as the blocks that need to be mined and their difficulties as well as lock up time for each.
 ## Called By

 ## Followed By